getodk/docs/odk1-src/central-forms.rst

 3. **Data extraction and analysis** can occur either at the end of the project, or continually as the project runs.
 Either way, ODK Central provides several different methods for extracting and analyzing your submission data.
 This is covered in the :doc:`Form Submissions <central-submissions>` article.
 4. **Form updates** allow you to make changes to a Form while it is already in use.
 Central allows you to create a new Draft of any Form at any time.
 As with initial Form creation, this Draft allows you to test your changes in a staging environment where it will not affect the live Form or its data.
 When you are satisfied with the Draft, you can again **Publish** it, and it will replace the live version.

-Drafting and version updates are new as of Central version 0.8.
+Drafting and version updates are new as of Central 0.8.
 We will cover all of these topics in the sections below.

 .. _central-forms-upload: